Skip to Content

 Using Your Own Web Server

-If you prefer to use your own web server (such as Nginx or Apache) instead of the built-in Caddy server, you can use the --no-webserver flag:
+If you prefer to use your own web server instead of the built-in Caddy server, you can use the --no-webserver flag:

 ./setup.sh your.domain.name --no-webserver